 Before you create an account, you should know some important points about the Waves wallet system.
 In Waves wallet, there is no .dat file which keeps your private keys but a SEED which grants you access to them.
 The SEED is by default a string of 15 English words and basically your passphrase to your funds - if you lose your SEED, you lose access to your account.

 We strongly encourage you to additionally back up the SEED on a piece of paper and store it in a safe place.
 The provided string of 15 English words is cryptographically extremely secure and with the current technology unbreakable (the chance someone can break a passphrase given by the client is 1:(2048^15)).
 Each and every SEED is only linked to one single Waves account.
-Every digit, character, symbol and space counts - if there is one space too much, a different account opens up.
+Every digit, character, symbol - if there is one symbol too much, a different account opens up.
 If there is a wrong symbol, a different account opens up.
 If there is a spelling mistake, a different account opens up.